runwayproject/protocol/README.md

 - Forward secrecy: Compromise of current keys does not compromise past messages
 - Post-compromise security: After a compromise, future messages can are secure

-The protocol relies on MLS for cryptography and does not implement any additional cryptographic primitives.
-All security guarantees are derived from MLS.
+The protocol relies on MLS for the majority of cryptographic guarantees.
+The transport layer may use standard public key encryption for sealed sender and routing.
 ## 4. Message Structure
 ### 4.1 Overview
 The protocol does not define any distinction between: